alec-c4/kickstart/README.md

 14. Add [legal documents](https://github.com/ankane/awesome-legal).

+15. Update error pages in `app/views/errors/*` with your content

 ## Setup for production

 0. Install PostgreSQL, Redis, memcached, nginx, rbenv and ruby to your server.